Strong-AI-Lab/Logical-Reasoning-Reading-Comprehension-ReClor/README.md

 1. Run the scripts in the main directory by such as `sh scripts/run_roberta_large.sh`
 2. You will find `test_preds.npy` which is the test prediction result.
 You need to submit it to the [ReClor leaderboard](https://evalai.cloudcv.org/web/challenges/challenge-page/503/leaderboard/1347).

-The submitted test predication results `test_preds.npy` and models can be found from [here](https://drive.google.com/drive/folders/1krlBEyBMsHGKa8i-HVCMR1l3RT4c4Ne_?usp=sharing).
+The test predication results `test_preds.npy` submitted to the leaderboard and models can be found from [here](https://drive.google.com/drive/folders/1krlBEyBMsHGKa8i-HVCMR1l3RT4c4Ne_?usp=sharing).

 ### Finetune a RoBERTa-large-mnli by yourself
 1. Before you run the code, you need to download the MNLI folder from the Google drive link and put it under the MNLI folder and `pip install -r requirements.txt` to install all needed packages.